Overview of the Building Information Modeling BIM Training:

 The Project Browser - Understand how to navigate your Project using the project.
 Understand how to create custom Browser Organizations.

 The Drawing Area - Learn how to set up the Drawing Area to produce the most effective & efficient Work Space.

 2D Navigation - Learn how to navigate around your 2D Views, including Pan and Zoom.

 3D Navigation - Learn how to navigate around your 3D Views, including Pan, Zoom, Orbit and the View Cube.

 Module 3: Key Concepts

-There are a small number of Key Concepts that are central to understanding & using Revit.
-In this Module we take a look at each of these Concepts in turn.
+A small number of Key Concepts are central to understanding & using Revit.
+In this Module, we look at each of these Concepts in turn.